blueag8/Photography_Website/README.md

 **Acknowledgements:**
 Thank you to the student care team at the Code Institute for your own going support and patience.

-Mentor Antonio Rodriguez, a pleasure to speak to.
+to my mentor Antonio Rodriguez, a pleasure to speak to.
 Thank you for helping me fix the bugs and encouraging me to keep going.
-Incredibly patient and
+Incredibly patient and and extremly helpful.

 **Images**
 By Henk DeWeerd
 **Logo**
 Designed by Naomi Wickham using Google-fonts.
 **Referenced** following documentation, tutorials and code checking sites from:

 https://stripe.com